vitalista/Farmers-Portfolio-System/README.md

 Remove the dollar sign "$" to include module.
-Remaining Tasks:
--Dashboard content (DONE)
--Filter fields

 If ERROR change || check database name [google](www.google.com)
 Notes for Backend:
--Use php to hide action buttons  at each list page -Edit log fetch id in url OR using js to get value then submit in current page -Counter for each parcels added at farmers-add.php -Empty array to hide dbuttons
+- [x] Use php to hide action buttons  at each list page
+- [x] Edit log fetch id in url OR using js to get value then submit in current page
+- [x] Counter for each parcels added at farmers-add.php
+- [] Empty array to hide dbuttons

 BUGS:

-KEY
-insert
-update
+TO Do's:
+- [] FARM TYPE should be in crops db table
+- [] change VIEW and ADD in farmers ownership type and farm type to datalist not select tag
+- [] diff action column for lists like distribution-list.php

+TO REMIND:
+update will also insert if condition not met